pyproj4/pyproj/docs/transformation_grids.rst

 Transformation Grids
 =====================

-Transformation grids are necessary when you are performing datum transformations.
+Transformation grids improve accuracy when you are performing datum transformations.

 More information about the data available is located under the PROJ `resource files <https://proj.org/resource_files.html#transformation-grids>`__